dimensionofficial/DAWN-Wallet/README.md

 # Dim-Wallet
-This wallet software is  used for Dimension-G
+This wallet software is  used for Dim-G